-The movement is designed primarily for secondary settings and secondary-aged young people, with adaptable resources that can be tailored to different age groups and school contexts.
+The movement is designed primarily for secondary settings, with adaptable resources that can be tailored to different age groups and school contexts.

 Watch our video to see how schools across England are helping pupils lead, influence and inspire.